RolandM99/RolandM99/README.md

    - 🌱 I’m currently working as a full-stack software engineer and sharpening my skills in Blockchain and AI by learning new concepts and working on some real-world projects.
    - 👯 I'm curiously looking forward to working with teams in building reusable, maintainable, scalable, and viable software solutions.
    - ⭐ I’m looking for help with anything related to what I am currently learning 😅,
-   - 💬 Ask me about the 6 stages of Software Development LifeCycle.<br>
+   - 💬 Ask me about the 6 stages of Software Development LifeCycle.<br><br>
   **I am open and interested in new challenges and new opportunities<br>
 	📫 How to reach me:**